Accept Apple Pay & Google Pay

 There are two ways to do it:

-• Path B — bring your own button.
-You render a native ApplePaySession / Google Pay button yourself and call the wallet endpoints directly.
+ApplePaySession/ Google Pay button yourself and call the wallet endpoints directly.
 More control, more code.

-Apple Pay and Google Pay only show a button on domains you've proven you own.
-Complete Wallet domain setup first — Apple Pay needs a hosted verification file; Google Pay verifies automatically.
+Verify your domain first.
+Apple Pay and Google Pay only show a button on a domain you've proven you own — complete Wallet domain setup before anything else (Apple Pay needs a hosted verification file; Google Pay verifies automatically).
+On an unverified domain the button simply doesn't appear.

 // Same Elements session as the card field (integrationMode: "elements").